-When we refer to a non-U.S. holder, we mean a beneficial owner of our common stock that, for U.S. federal income tax purposes, is other than:
+When we refer to a non-U.S. holder, we mean a beneficial owner of our common stock that, for U.S. federal income tax purposes, is:

-- a citizen or resident of the U.S.;
+- a nonresident alien individual;

-- a corporation, including any entity treated as a corporation for U.S. federal income tax purposes, created or organized in or under the laws of the U.S., any state thereof or the District of Columbia; or
+- a foreign corporation, including any entity treated as a corporation for U.S. federal income tax purposes; or

 - a foreign estate or trust.

-Special rules may apply to certain non-U.S. holders, such as former U.S. citizens or residents, "controlled foreign corporations," "passive foreign investment companies," "foreign personal holding companies" and corporations that accumulate earnings to avoid U.S. federal income tax.
+Special rules may apply to certain non-U.S. holders, such as former U.S. citizens or residents, "surrogate foreign corporations," "controlled foreign corporations," "passive foreign investment companies," "foreign personal holding companies" and corporations that accumulate earnings to avoid U.S. federal income tax.
 Such non-U.S. holders should consult their own tax advisors to determine the U.S. federal, state, local, foreign and other tax consequences that may be relevant to them.